-Our fig sauce or salsa di fichi is an easy and versatile pantry staple than can be consumed with a simple yellow/sponge cake or combined with choclate sauce and a bit of whipped cream for an Italian sundae.
-Alternatively, it can be used as a savory sauce for pork and chicken (minus a few of the ingredients below) or as a topping for an olive oil soaked piece of toast (per the above photo).
+Our fig sauce recipe (salsa di fichi) is an easy and versatile pantry staple than can be consumed with a simple yellow/sponge cake or combined with chocolate sauce and a bit of whipped cream for an Italian sundae.
+Alternatively, our fig sauce can be used as a savory sauce for pork and chicken (minus a few of the ingredients below) or as a topping for an olive oil soaked piece of toast (per the above photo).

 - 1 cup of dried figs (chopped roughly)